maxmcd/bramble/notes/34-derivation-walk-and-patch.md

 When a build starts it starts with dependencies and walks up the tree until it gets to root of the graph.
 Each derivation output is visited once.
 When a node is visited a lock is taken on the specific derivation and the build begins.
 If an existing copy of the derivation and its outputs is found on disk that output is returned.

+## Preparing a derivation for building

-When a build finishes the template strings in all connected derivations are replaced with paths to the on-disk output.
-In our first example we have a two-step build.
-The body of the "b" derivation is:
+When a build finishes we have to prepare dependent derivations for the build step.
+Derivations normally contain template strings referencing a derivation and its output name.
+Before building we want to replace these template strings with the on-disk location of the output.
+Before being prepared for a build, the body of the "b" derivation looks like so:

 ```json
 {